Find us at our NEW LOCATION 80 Water Street in the

 WHAT IS ONE ON ONE PHYSIOTHERAPY?

-You are paying for the services of a physiotherapist, so the care you receive should be from a physiotherapist.
-Most physiotherapy clinics hire support staff, such as physiotherapist assistants or kinesiologists.
-At West Hants Physiotherapy, you see the physiotherapist for the duration of your appointment, every appointment.
+We are a One-on-One clinic.
+That means at West Hants Physiotherapy, you see the physiotherapist for the duration of your appointment, every appointment.
 Our therapists spend as much time as is necessary to provide you with the care you need.
 You will never feel rushed and will leave knowing you have been heard, understood and all your questions have been answered.

 Windsor Nova Scotia.

 We help you restore function and mobility through exercises, stretches, manual therapy, modalities, massage, taping and education using the latest evidence based treatments.

 Our physiotherapists are members of the Canadian Physiotherapy Association and are registered with the Nova Scotia College of Physiotherapists, the licensing body for the province.

 He truly enjoys getting patients back to maximal health and function again and